Chapter 5

 [w('N','doctor')]

-If the existential verb is a catenative verb, then the subject parameter is changed from its there_subject value to having a filled_subject value for the continuation of the parsing of the -CAT complement selected by the catenative verb.
-We can see this change happen by considering (5.58), with its existential verb that has code ;~ex_cat_Vg.
+If the existential verb is a catenative verb, then the subject parameter changes from its initial there_sbj value to having a filled_sbj value for the -CAT complement selected by the catenative verb.
+We can see this change happen by considering (5.56), with its existential verb that has code ;~ex_cat_Vg.

 | ?- tphrase_set_string([w('BEP',';~ex_cat_Vg','Is'), w('EX','there'), w('Q;_nphd_','nobody_else'), w('VAG',';~I','coming')]), parse(clause_top_layer(matrix_interrogative,[])).